eldridgea/blog/content/post/ldap-with-freeipa-and-golden-gate-proxies.md

-+++
+---
-author = "Eldridge Alexander"
+author: "Eldridge Alexander"
-date = 2017-06-20T06:54:05Z
+date: 2017-06-20T06:54:05Z
-description = "I wanted to have a complete centralized authentication at home, but also wanted as secure of a way as possible to overrid that of my LDAP server were to go down.
-This documents my \"war room\" configurations." draft = false hero = "/img/800px-Golden_Gate_Bridge_Yang_Ming_Line.jpg" slug = "ldap-with-freeipa-and-golden-gate-proxies" title = "LDAP With FreeIPA and Golden Gate Proxies"
+excerpt: "I wanted to have a complete centralized authentication at home, but also wanted as secure of a way as possible to overrid that of my LDAP server were to go down.
+This documents my \"war room\" configurations."

-+++
+draft: false
+hero: "/img/800px-Golden_Gate_Bridge_Yang_Ming_Line.jpg"
+slug: "ldap-with-freeipa-and-golden-gate-proxies"
+title: "LDAP With FreeIPA and Golden Gate Proxies"

+authors:
+  - Eldridge Alexander
+---

 I have a hypervisor to run my VMs at home and I decided to finally rollout LDAP and Kerberos using [FreeIPA](https://www.freeipa.org/page/Main_Page).